Should you wear gloves or kettlebell wrist guards when training with kettlebells or not?

 Get it right and lay proper foundations

 If you want to do things right and learn the technique for the clean or racking then you’re also in the right place.
-I will direct you to books and courses which will teach you things like ‘early insert’ to prevent banging and bruising, how to position the kettlebell to prevent pressure, how to open up to prevent friction, and many more things that will take your kettlebell training to the next level so you can train without injury and annoyances.
+I will direct you to books and courses which will teach you things like ‘early insert’ to prevent banging and bruising, how to position the kettlebell to prevent pressure, how to open up to prevent friction, and many more things that will take your kettlebell training to the next level so you can train without kettlebell injuries and annoyances.

 - Kettlebell clean book on Amazon